 "The almond is the king of the nut world and a main staple for raw foodists," said Calabrese, whose restaurants feature raw, vegan food, none of which has been heated above 110 degrees.
 "I haven't even thought out what I'll do because it's just such a mind-blowing situation."

 Almonds have become increasingly lucrative as they've gained popularity with health-conscious consumers.
 California farmers expect to harvest 1.3 billion pounds of almonds this year, a bumper crop worth more than $1.4 billion.
-Following salmonella outbreaks in 2001 and 2004 that were traced to raw almonds, the Almond Board of California rallied for a federal rule requiring
+Following salmonella outbreaks in 2001 and 2004 that were traced to raw almonds, the Almond Board of California rallied for a federal rule requiring all almonds in the state to be pasteurized to keep bacteria from infecting the nuts while they dry in the orchard or while they're processed.

 "We consider it unacceptable to continue shipping a product that could contain a microorganism that could make somebody sick," said Richard Waycott, president and chief executive of the board, a marketing arm of the U.S. Department of Agriculture.
 "We're really confident that this program is a win-win for everybody because it does not alter the product."